5 TIPS FOR PREVENTING A UTI

 Have you experienced a burning sensation when passing urine?
 If you've had a urinary tract infection, or UTI, you don't want another one.
 Check out these tips to help prevent UTIs.

+A urinary tract infection, or UTI, disrupts your daily life and may require urgent care if your symptoms are severe.
 Our medical team at Mederi Urgent Care in Los Angeles, California, can promptly diagnose and treat your UTI so you can return to your daily activities.
 We also provide comprehensive primary care for your other health care needs.

 The following are common reasons for UTIs and steps to prevent them.